 Within the confines of various cultures, life experiences, and expectations, it appears that environmental influence on human personality past the early development stage is still unclear.
 There is a long way to go to establish the environmental affects on individuals and separate these from established genetic factors.

 The neuro-anatomical construction is still a vital and important influence on human behavior.
 The architecture of the brain acts as a road map to assist in understanding how parts of the brain interact with the rest of the nervous system and influence functional expressions, behavior, and emotions.
-With genetic and environmental factors still being researched, it is difficult to separate these factors and clinical studies will require more intensive technology, resources, and dedicated scientists to solve this mystery.
-But since we know that the nervous system does play a role in human behavior and that the environment can disrupt the normal development of the nervous system, perhaps 'cracking the code' may not be too far in the future.
+With genetic and environmental factors still being researched, it is difficult to separate these factors.
+Clinical studies will require more intensive technology, resources, and dedicated scientists to solve this mystery.
+But since we know that the nervous system does play a role in human behavior and that the environment can disrupt the normal development of the nervous system, 'cracking the code' may not be too far in the future.

 Johnson, A. M., Vernon, P. A., & Feiler, A. R. (2008).
 Behavioral genetic studies of personality: An introduction and review of the results of 50+ years of research.
 In G. J. Boyle, G. Matthews, & D. H. Saklofske (Eds.), The Sage handbook of personality theory and assessment.
 Vol. 1: Personality theories and models (pp. 145–173).
 London, England: Sage.

 Kalat, J. W. (2013).
 Biological psychology (11th ed.).
 Belmont, CA: Thomson Wadsworth.

 Vukasović, T., & Bratko, D. (2015).
 Heritability of personality: A meta-analysis of behavior genetic studies.
 Psychological Bulletin, 141(4), 769-785. doi:10.1037/bul0000017

 question. what are the concept of nervous system, and the characteristics of how to link them to psychology.